 7. How do I know if I have enough Insurance?

 This can be readily identified in the diagnosis and analysis phase of the planning process.
 When looking at this element, it is prudent to evaluate all insurances: home, auto, life-health, disability and most important “money” insurance.
 [Are your retirement dollars Insured]?

 8. What can I expect from you should I choose to hire you as my financial planner?

-3 Key Words: Impartiality, Integrity and Loyalty.
+3 Key Words: Impartiality, Integrity, Loyalty and Honesty.